 - Summarise spoken text

 Each of the 8 tasks on the PTE Listening Test focuses on testing different skills.

 In the “Summarize spoken text” task you will see an audio recording box on your screen with a blank text box beneath it.

-After 12 seconds, a recording will automatically play, and will last for approximately 60-90 seconds.
-After it finishes, you must write a brief summary about what you heard in the text box provided.
+After 12 seconds, a recording will automatically play and will last for approximately 60-90 seconds.
+After it finishes, you must write a brief summary of what you heard in the text box provided.

 You must write between 50 and 70 words, and include what you think were the most important points made by the speaker in the recording.

 Watch the time …

 Keep a strict eye on the time and aim to finish at 35 seconds.
 Practice watching the time as you speak.
 This will let you know that you need to shorten your sentences or elaborate a little on your keywords.
 The more good practice you do, the more prepared you will be, so ensure you practice the tasks under Listening, Summarise Spoken Text on the E2language website.